Mythendros/primefaclearner/README.md

 ```
 quizme 37 56
 ```
-This would let the program generate all prim factorizations between 37 and 56.
+This would let the program generate all prime factorizations between 37 and 56.

 **2nd Input: Prime factorization of the number**